psychoinformatics-de/ipsy-docs/source/internal/common_tasks.rst

 New Account -- email
 --------------------
-New Medusa users should be sent this email, pointing them to documentation and setting expectations.
+New Medusa users should be sent this email (along with the "account application" pdf), pointing them to documentation and setting expectations.

     Bitte wirf einen Blick auf die Doku und verbessere sie bei Bedarf: